pinely-international/tama/README.md

 ## What is "Rootless"?

-It means you don't have to hijack an element to render the App; it cancels the Root Component and Host element completely.
+It means you don't have to hijack an element to render the App, it cancels the Root Component and Host element completely.

-That is a novel wording; another good phrase is "Reversed Element Factory Ownership."
+That is a novel wording, another good phrase is "Reversed Element Factory Ownership."
 These all stand for a component (or element) factory function producing/providing ownership to owned elements rather than being a side-effect function, which only modifies a given element.